 In the reform era, economic growth reigned supreme.
 But now, a revival of competing beliefs has polarized Chinese society.

-- By Taisu ZhangTaisu Zhang is an Associate Professor at the Duke University School of Law.
+- By Taisu ZhangTaisu Zhang is an Associate Professor at Yale Law School.

 For most Chinese, the 1990s were a period of intense material pragmatism.
 Economic development was the paramount social and political concern, while the various state ideologies that had guided policy during the initial decades of the People’s Republic faded into the background.
 The severe ideological struggles that had marked the end of both the 1970s and the 1980s had exhausted the population, leaving it more than eager to focus single-mindedly on an unprecedented bevy of economic opportunities.